Not enough time or resources? No problem!

 When time and resources are limited, don’t avoid assessing your audience.
 Instead, complete an abbreviated version.
 A few “shortcuts” are better than no assessment: 1) Gain as much information as possible from your primary contact.
 2) Survey a small, “convenience” sample.
 3) Open up your communication using an approach that assesses your audience – such as a question – and adapt accordingly.

 Don’t “shortcut” or shy away from feedback.
 Throughout the entire communication design and delivery process ask for it.
 Near completion, practice or pilot test, even just once, and solicit comments and suggestions.
 When complete, take the opportunity to gather feedback to make improvements and assess outcomes.
 Evaluations can be simple and brief and should never be omitted.
 If you do miss the opportunity to ask your audience or contact person for feedback, at least record your own impressions of what went well and what could use improvement.
 Save your thoughts where you can find them the next time you prepare a similar program.

-For a more detailed list of steps to designing nutrition communication, download the free PDF: “10 Steps to Compelling Communication” by clicking on the Free Resources button at the top of the Resources page - https://www.nutritioncommunicator.com/resources.
+For a more detailed list of steps to designing nutrition communication, download the free PDF: “10 Steps to Compelling Communication” by clicking on the link found on the page dedicated to Communicating Nutrition: The Authoritative Guide - https://www.nutritioncommunicator.com/communicating-nutrition.
 Each time you follow the steps in the program design process, the knowledge and experiences gained inform future work and streamline the process for new programs.
 Effective nutrition communicators are constantly learning and improving.

 In the comments, share the shortcut that helps you the most.